5th Year Weekly Grinds

 Meet your Maths Teacher – David Lewis: David’s ability to relate to students has resulted in him becoming a popular teacher at The Academy.
 His teaching methods are unique and are tailored to the Maths Syllabus.
 David is a member of the Irish Mathematics Teachers’ Association and is specialised in providing students with a clear, fundamental understanding of the syllabus.
 As an examination corrector in Maths, David is adept at understanding the mistakes for which students frequently lose marks.

-What will be covered in these Leaving Cert Maths Ordinary Grinds?
+What will be covered in these 5th Year Maths Ordinary Grinds?

 With Project Maths beginning to settle, predictable trends are now being identified.
 We will show you the shortcuts to take full advantage of this.
 Each student will also receive a full set of notes, with solutions, which will be essential in improving exam grades.
 The following topics will be covered: